PatonaIM/teamified-accounts/replit.md

 ### Build & Deployment

--   **Replit**: Used for development and production hosting, with Autoscale deployment.
+-   **Replit**: Used for development and production hosting, with Reserved VM deployment.

 #### Production Deployment Configuration

-The platform uses **Replit Autoscale** for production deployments with the following configuration:
+The platform uses **Replit Reserved VM** for production deployments with the following configuration:

 **Port Configuration:**
 -   **Development (Preview)**: Backend runs on port 3000, Frontend runs on port 5000 (Vite dev server)